Politics and Philosophy BA

 - Practical Politics: How to Make Policy and Influence People

 This course will provide a practical, hands on account of how policy is formulated, implemented and why it sometimes doesn't work.
 Focussing on environmental politics, the course draws on the experiences of policy experts including civil servants, lobbyists and politicians.
-It will include a trip to London and an assessment that mirrors tasks routinely undertaken by those within or seeking to influence government.20 credits
+It will an assessment that mirrors tasks routinely undertaken by those within or seeking to influence government.20 credits

 - Research Project 1

 This module allows students to research and explore in-depth a topic studied on a semester one module.
-Students will meet with their supervisor individually and in group sessions, undertake research and be assessed on the basis of a 5,000 word project.20 credits
+Students will meet with their supervisor individually, to undertake research and be assessed on the basis of a 5,000 word project.20 credits

 - Sex, Race and Death: Feminist Perspectives on War, Violence and (In)Security